fusonic/chive/README.md

 Announcement (July 2014): Chive is no longer actively developed nor maintained
 =====
 When chive was build back in 2009, we were very dissatisfied with the existing tools available.
 One of the most important features of chive was the ability to inline-edit mysqldata and to quickly search through the list of tables in a nice and fast gui.
 Another goal was to provide a database tool which is build on a well architectured codebase.
-This was 2009 and chive was a really good replacement for phpmyadmin.
+This was 2009 and chive was a really nice replacement for the good old phpmyadmin.

 Since 2009 a lot has changed.
-First, phpmyadmin, chives competitor #1, supports all of the features which made chive unique back then.
+First, phpmyadmin, supports all of the features out of the box now, which have made chive unique back in 2009.

 Second, lots of new javascript and css frameworks were born (e.x.
 AngularJS, Boostrap, ...) and symphony has become the leading php framework.
 Chive was build on Yii-Framework 1.4 + Jquery with custom CSS.
 These stack does not fullfill the requirements for a modern state of the art, maintaineable codebase you would expect in 2014.